Variational Neural-Network Ansatz for Continuum Quantum Field Theory

 We estimate the above expectation value and its standard deviation by drawing samples from $P_n$ and $|\bar{\varphi}_n(x)|^2$ jointly via the \emph{Markov Chain Monte Carlo (MCMC) in Fock space} algorithm described in the Supplementary Material.
 This algorithm employs Metropolis-Hastings sampling with a proposal function that allows the particle number to increase or decrease, such that $P_n$ and $|\bar{\varphi}_n|^2$ are sampled simultaneously.
 The standard deviation of the expectation value is controllable and decays as the inverse square root of the number of samples.

 We use gradient-based optimization to optimize a NQFS.
 As shown in the Supplementary Material, the derivative of the energy with respect to a variational parameter, say a parameter of the neural network, may also be expressed as a combination of expectation values over $P_n$ and $|\bar{\varphi}_n(x)|^2$.
-We again estimate these as empirical means over MCMC samples, and feed the resulting gradient estimate into the the ADAM algorithm~\cite{kingma2014adam} to minimize the energy of a NQFS.
+We again estimate these as empirical means over MCMC samples, and feed the resulting gradient estimate into the the ADAM algorithm~\cite{kingma2014adam} to minimize the energy.
+The systematic uncertainty of the optimized NQFS can be studied with variance extrapolation~\cite{Sorella_2001, Kashima_2001}, as explained in the Supplementary Material.

 It is useful here to employ regularization and system-dependent modifications that assist with the learning procedure (see Supplementary Material for specific details).
 To facilitate smooth optimization over particle number, we multiply $\varphi^{\text{NQFS}}_n(\textbf{x}_n)$ by a parameterizable regularization factor that keeps the probability distribution over particle number well-behaved.
 Moreover, for systems with hard wall boundary conditions, we multiply $\varphi^{\text{NQFS}}_n(\textbf{x}_n)$ by a cutoff factor~\cite{sarsa2011variational, flores2008compression, sarsa2014study, laughlin2009highly} that forces it to vanish at the boundaries.
 Lastly, for an interaction potential that diverges as two particles approach each other $x_i \rightarrow x_j$, the eigenstates exhibit a cusp at $x_i=x_j$ that is quantified by Kato's cusp condition~\cite{kato1957eigenfunctions, foulkes2001quantum}; we account for this cusp by multiplying $\varphi^{\text{NQFS}}_n(\textbf{x}_n)$ by a Jastrow factor that satisfies Kato's cusp condition.